uchicago-cs/cmsc22000/website/hw/hw4.rst

 commands to figure out what is causing the segfault.
 You will find the answer at the bottom of this homework.

-Task 2: Fixing Runtime Errors in the Micro Editor
+Task 3: Fixing Runtime Errors in the Micro Editor
 -------------------------------------------------

-(XX points)
+(40 points)

 We have inserted two bugs in the Micro code that will cause the editor to crash, and which would be challenging to spot